samybit/yearwave/README.md

 ---

 ## Features
-- Loads Billboard chart data from a CSV file
+- Loads Billboard chart data from a CSV file  (current is until 2025-10-25)
 - Lets you choose a chart week (e.g., `2022-01-01`)
 - Searches each track on Spotify
 - Automatically creates a **private playlist** with the matching songs